credativ/plutono/docs/sources/administration/configuration.md

 ## [alerting]

-For more information about the Alerting feature in Grafana, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).
+For more information about the Alerting feature in Plutono, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).

 ### enabled

-Set to `false` to disable alerting engine and hide Alerting in the Grafana UI.
+Set to `false` to disable alerting engine and hide Alerting in the Plutono UI.
 Default is `true`.

 ### execute_alerts

-Turns off alert rule execution, but Alerting is still visible in the Grafana UI.
+Turns off alert rule execution, but Alerting is still visible in the Plutono UI.

 ### error_or_timeout